openvinotoolkit/datumaro/docs/user_manual.md

 Runs an explainable AI algorithm for a model.

 This tool is supposed to help an AI developer to debug a model and a dataset.
-Basically, it executes inference and tries to find problems in the trained model - determine decision boundaries and belief intervals for the classifier.
+Basically, it executes model inference and tries to find relation between inputs and outputs of the trained model, i.e. determine decision boundaries and belief intervals for the classifier.

-Currently, the only available algorithm is RISE ([article](https://arxiv.org/pdf/1806.07421.pdf)), which runs inference and then re-runs a model multiple times on each image to produce a heatmap of activations for each output of the first inference.
-As a result, we obtain few heatmaps, which shows, how image pixels affected the inference result.
+Currently, the only available algorithm is RISE ([article](https://arxiv.org/pdf/1806.07421.pdf)), which runs model a single time and then re-runs a model multiple times on each image to produce a heatmap of activations for each output of the first inference.
+Each time a part of the input image is masked.
+As a result, we obtain a number heatmaps, which show, how specific image pixels affected the inference result.
 This algorithm doesn't require any special information about the model, but it requires the model to return all the outputs and confidences.
-The algorighm only supports classification and detection models.
+The original algorithm supports only classification scenario, but Datumaro extends it for detection models.

 The following use cases available:
 - RISE for classification